The Problem: House Wrens may destroy eggs and young of other

 If you have placed nest boxes for Tree Swallows or bluebirds near shrubs, edges of

-sounds like, click here to view a YouTube video of one in action).
+click here to view a YouTube video of one in action).

 Like Tree Swallows and bluebirds, House Wrens are cavity-nesters that can't make

 their own cavities, and though tiny in size House Wrens have developed effective

 methods for competing with larger species for these crucial resources, methods that